 - Birch plywood 4 foot wide, 8 foot long, 3/4 inch thick

 - Kreg jig

-- Stain (used gel stain I had on hand but you can use what you like)
+- Stain (used gel stain I had on hand but you could try this highly rated gel stain)

 - Polycrylic (we used satin)

 - Sanding block (220 for birch, 120-150 for legs)

 - black paint (my favorite best black paint colors)

 I estimate this desk cost around $75 in material.
 We didn’t waste the leftover birch.
 We are using it for a closet makeover.
 The chair is similar to the one in the photo.

 Desk top (birch plywood)